-- The lead is the player's choice.
+- Whatever tile the player chooses.
 This is common in France.

-- The tiles in the boneyard are used until:
+- The tiles in the boneyard can be drawn until:

 - The last two tiles must remain in the boneyard.
 It is a good idea to stack these two dead tiles on top of each other after the deal.
 In England, this variant is sometimes called Domino Pool.
 There is a variant Auction Draw Dominoes in which the last two tiles are auctioned to the players.

-- Players pay for each tile drawn from the boneyard in points or chips.
+- Players may draw as many tiles as they wish but must pay for each tile drawn from the boneyard in points or chips.